fabhari/PatientReAdmission/README.md

 # PatientReAdmission

-For this assignment, you need to submit the followings:
 1. A short report (about 8 pages in pdf including all the graphs) on your findings in exploring the given dataset, a description of your model and its evaluation, a description of your clusters and its justification, as well as your recommendations (any